HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Quebec 2025: The Complete List

 There are specific categories of employees exempt from statutory holiday eligibility rules, including:

-It is the employer’s responsibility to verify eligibility for each employee per the Act.
+That said, it is the employer’s responsibility to verify eligibility for each employee per the Act.

 Quebec has specific statutory pay calculation rules that must be followed on statutory holidays: